ncoghlan/misc/notes/python3/questions_and_answers.rst

 **June 2014**: 5 years after the first production capable Python 3.x release

+**July 2014**: The first stable release of PyPy3, providing a version of the PyPy runtime that is compatible with Python 3.2.5 (together with :pep:`414`'s restoration of the ``u''`` string literal prefix that first appeared in Python 3.3 for CPython)

 **April 2015**: Fedora 22, target release for the "Python 3 by default" Fedora migration plan.